 5. Scroll down to "Block pop-up windows".

 6. Across from "Block pop-up windows" is a button: "Exceptions..."
 Click it.

 7. Paste the path below into the field labeled: "Address of Website"

 Click "Save Changes"

-If you haven't used the recommended software location you will need to modify the path to specify the location of the Help_Index_Search_Viewer.html file.
+If you haven't accepted the default Literature Lab software installation location you will need to modify the path to specify the location of the Help_Index_Search_Viewer.html file.